Dirty Harry (film series): Sin City: That Yellow Bastard

 Frank Miller, creator of the Sin City graphic novels, revealed in an interview that he created the Sin City story-arc That Yellow Bastard out of his dislike of The Dead Pool.
 Miller said: "When I went to see the last Dirty Harry movie, The Dead Pool, I was disgusted.
 I went out and said, this is not a Dirty Harry movie, this is nothing, this is a pale sequel." and I also said, "that's not the last Dirty Harry story, I will show you the last Dirty Harry story."
-Another character in That Yellow Bastard story is Nancy Callahan, named after Harry Callahan.
+A character in the That Yellow Bastard story is Nancy Callahan, named after Harry Callahan.

 Bruce Willis played Hartigan, the "Dirty Harry of the story", in the Sin City (2005) film.

 The Protector

 This 1985 film featuring Jackie Chan was Chan's second American feature film.
 The movie was noted for being similar to the Dirty Harry series, with inspiration taken from there by director James Glickenhaus.